top of page

 10:00AM-12:30PM: Inflatable Fun - Round One

-Kids’ Zone on North Main St.
+Kids’ Zone on North Main Street

 Enjoy free inflatable fun featuring a Super-Mega Obstacle Course, Bounce Castle, Gladiator Joust and Bungee Run.
 We offer two sessions, before and after the parade.
 Bring the kids down for a day full of free fun!